 On July 1, 2021, Strategic Communications signed a two-year contract with Sprout Social.
 We selected this all-in-one platform because of its robust and user-friendly publishing, reporting and social listening capabilities, which is key for Strategic Communications and our main University platforms.
 Sprout Social is available for departments on campus, but there is a monthly fee associated with the platform.

-For more information about Sprout Social or questions regarding the social media guidelines, please contact Mallori Lanier, assistant director of social media strategy, at mallori.lanier@ua.edu.
+For more information about Sprout Social or questions regarding the social media guidelines, please contact Mallori Lanier, associate director of social media strategy, at mallori.lanier@ua.edu.

 DEFINITIONS